-- 2 tbsps. of cooking oil
+- 2 tablespoons cooking oil

-- 4 cloves of garlic, minced
+- 4 cloves garlic minced

-- 2 shallots, thinly sliced
+- 2 shallots thinly sliced

-- 2 tbsps. of chopped ginger
+- 2 tablespoons chopped ginger

-- 2 bird’s eye chilis, chopped
+- 2 bird’s eye chilies chopped

-- 1 tbsp. of salt
+- 1 tablespoon salt

-- ½ tsp. of freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

 - 2 bay leaves

-- sliced scallions, for garnish
+- sliced scallions for garnish

 Pour the oil into the pressure cooker and heat.
 Saute the garlic, shallots, ginger and chilis just until fragrant.

 Turn off the heat.
 Arrange the fish in a single layer on top of the sautéed vegetables.

 In a bowl, stir the vinegar, sugar, salt and pepper together with one and one-half cups of water.
 Pour into the pressure cooker with the fish.

 Throw in the bay leaves.

 Seal the pressure cooker.
 Turn on the stove on its highest setting.
 When the valve starts to turn, set the heat to the lowest setting and count 90 minutes.

 After 90 minutes, turn off the heat and wait for about 10 minutes to allow the pressure in the cooker to dissipate.

 Unlock the pressure cooker top and voila!
 Sweet and sour fish with every bit edible.
 Garnish with sliced scallions and serve.

 Speedy and I had the sweet and sour pressure-cooked sweet and sour fish with arroz verde last night.
 The recipe for the arroz verde coming up.